-Stage two: Three exclusive Wharton online courses offer world-renowned expertise and instruction in leadership, HR management, and people analytics.
+Stage two: Three exclusive Wharton online courses offer instruction in leadership, HR management, and people analytics.

 Participants must submit a business essay at the completion of the first two stages.

-Please visit TMI's website to read the detailed course structure.
+Please visit TMI's website to read about the detailed course structure.

 Talent Management Institute